 Women's suffrage was granted by the Electoral Act of 1899.
 The first woman member to be elected to an Australian Parliament was returned at the 1921 election in this State.
 Voting for the Legislative Assembly was made compulsory in December, 1936, the first elections for which the provision was in force being those held on 18th March, 1939.

 8. The Parliament of Tasmania.-In Tasmania there are two legislative Chambers, the Legislative Council and the House of Assembly, both bodies being elective.
 In accordance with the Constitution Act 1946, the Council now consists of nineteen members, elected for six years and returned from nineteen divisions.
 Three members retire annually (except in the 1953 elections and in each sixth successive year thereafter, when four retire) and the Council cannot be dissolved as a whole.
-Prior to the 1946 Act there were eighteen members elected from fifteen divisions, of which Hobart returned three members and Launceston two.
 There are five House of Assembly divisions, corresponding to the Commonwealth electoral divisions, each returning six members elected under a system of proportional representation which first came into force at the 1909 elections (see Official Year Book No. 6, p.
 1185).
-By the Constitution Act 1936 the life of the Assembly was extended from three to five years except where, after a general election, all the Members elected are members of either of two opposing parties, and of these fifteen are members of one of those parties and fifteen are members of the other of those parties, when the Governor shall by Proclamation, invoke the Constitution Act (No. 2) 1954 which limits the life of the Assembly to three years.
+By the Constitution Act 1936, the life of the Assembly was extended from three to five years except where, after a general election, all the Members elected are members of either of two opposing parties, and, of these, fifteen are member of one of those parties and fifteen are members of the other of those parties, when the Governor shall by Proclamation, invoke the Constitution Act (No. 2) 1954 which limits the life of the Assembly to three years.

 Persons qualified for election to the Legislative Council must be 25 years of age and qualified to vote as Council electors, have been resident in Tasmania for a period of five years at any one time or at least two years immediately preceding the election, and be natural-born subjects of the Queen or naturalized for at least five years.
 An elector for the Council must be twenty-one years of age, a natural-born or naturalized subject and resident in Tasmania for a period of twelve months, with certain freehold or occupancy property qualifications, or the spouse of a person qualified to vote as the owner or occupier of property, or with certain academic, professional, defence force, or war service qualifications.
-For the House of Assembly members must be twenty-one years of age, have been resident in Tasmania for a period of five years at any one time or for a period of two years immediately preceding the election, and be natural-born subjects of the Queen or naturalized for a period of five years.
-Electors must be twenty-one years of age, natural-born or naturalized for a period of five years.
+For the House of Assembly, members must be twenty-one years of age, have been resident in Tasmania for a period of five years at any one time or for a period of two years immediately preceding the election, and be natural-born subjects of the Queen or naturalized for a period of five years.
 Electors must be twenty-one years of age, natural-born or naturalized subjects and resident in Tasmania for a period of six months continuously.
 Reasons for disqualification of members or voters are similar to those for other Australian Parliaments (see page 66).

 The first Tasmanian Parliament opened on 2nd December, 1856, and closed on 8th May, 1861.
-There have been 31 complete Parliaments since the inauguration of responsible government, the first of which opened on 2nd December, 1856, and closed on 8th May, 1861, while the thirty-first was dissolved on 20th September, 1956.
+There have been 31 complete Parliaments since the inauguration of responsible government, the thirty-first having been dissolved on 20th September, 1956.
 The thirty-second Parliament was opened on 4th December, 1956.